Discover the essentials of effective communication

-- Public Relations focuses on developing and assessing communication campaigns, building relationships with various stakeholders, and monitoring an organization’s image.
+The crisis communication certificate focuses on developing and assessing communication campaigns, building relationships with various stakeholders, and monitoring an organization’s image through application of effective public relations and crisis communication theories.

-- On Campus: Students may take courses at Mercer’s Atlanta, Douglas County, and Henry County locations.
+- On Campus: Students may earn their degree in communication studies at Mercer’s Atlanta, Douglas County, and Henry County locations.
 Students can take two classes per week, meeting one night only, enabling them to comfortably maintain a work-life balance.

 - Blended: Some classes are offered in a blended combination of online and face-to-face meetings.